Online Poker

 not a ring

-But the examples below are both valid rings, even though the one on the right is not a train in the usual sense: the tile marked 'X' has only one end involved in the ring.
+But the examples below are both valid rings, even though the second one is not a train in the usual sense: the tile marked 'X' has only one end involved in the ring.